inspec/inspec-aws/docs/resources/aws_cloudfront_cache_policies.md

 ## Syntax

-Ensure that the custom resource exists.
+Ensure that the cache policy exists.

     describe aws_cloudfront_cache_policies do
       it { should exist }